nikitavoloboev/data/focusing/goals.md

 ## Express myself in all the ways

 Make more videos (educational & otherwise).
 More insightful articles.
 Richer wiki.
-Better tools for extraction.
+Better tools for extracting knowledge.

-## Stay on top but focused
+## Stay on top & be focused

-Progressively clean up 2Do tasks, GitHub issues.
-Keeping in mind goals above & my rules.
+Progressively clean up important 2Do tasks, GitHub issues.
+Keep in mind goals above & my rules.